sandravergara/ethereum-hyperledger-lottery/README.md

 8. Draw winner and Withdraw are nearly identical to SimpleLottery.
 9. Draw winner
 10. Generate random number, it will enable to select the users address to ticketlist.
-11.Generate random seed for picking a winner, this is random seed to determine the winner.
+11. Generate random seed for picking a winner, this is random seed to determine the winner.
 Each time a secret number is revealed, the seed is modified to incorporate the reveal.
 12. Withdraw
 13. Balance will be added to users address and will added to world state to verify the address of the user.